Skyshader77/Lacryma-Hydra/chapter30.typ

 "Rest assured your August Majesty, no harm will come to him.
 My Bucellarii will escort him on the battlefield."

+"Save me the optimism, general.
+In the advent we prevail over the Faith without an Emperor, what would become of this country?"

+"There must be always be an Emperor on the throne of phoenix feathers."

+"Then, will you accept it?"

+Ordogan fidgeted with his hands.
+"The Medean Empire will never put a Molochian such as I on the throne.
+You of all people know that."

+"If we triumph over the Faith, it is no an Emperor that will sit on the throne.
+It is a god."

+"You speak strangely, my love."

+"Think about it, Ordogan.
+Sextus is a spawn of the Goddess herself.
+What would the world think if we were to slay such a mighty beast?
+We would be able to challenge the Goddess herself."

+"Challenge the Goddess?"

+"The populace interprets the Apocalypse as a world ending cataclysm.
+I do not share their sentiment.
+Apocalypse simply means the end of one world.
+It is also a synonym for the beginning of another.
+You and I have seen how our world is puppeteered by relics of the Age of Magic.
+With Sextus and the Magrub Dogas gone, the world can finally emancipate itself from the shackles of magic and you and I will be seen as the new deities."

 The more nights they spent together, the more the thought of seeing Ordogan ascend to the throne became palatable to her.
 The court was troubled by the believed apocalypse.
 There would be unsavory rumors under normal circumstances.
 Yet, none questioned her decision to befriend Ordogan.
 The end of times was coming.
 What was to stop the Empress from savoring her last days on this earth?

 Ordogan would be an ideal partner for the throne.
 The army cherished him.
 He would be campaigning for the majority of the year, leaving her free at court.